 I like to number my points for clarity and conciseness.

 1..
 In vv.
-1-6 Paul uses the broad noun anthrōpos, which in many contexts means “human being” or “person.”
+1-6 Paul uses the broad noun anthrōpos, which in most contexts means “human being” or “person.”
 In plural it can mean “people” or “human beings.”
 It can even mean “humankind” or “human.”
 Larry J. Perkins, in The Pastoral Letters: A Handbook of the Greek Text (Baylor, 2017), pp. 29-30, has “human beings” and “human being” for Jesus the Mediator.
 Conservative translations which always translate it as “man” or “men” are, to be blunt, but (I hope) respectful, wrong.
-The term anthrōpos is often (but not always) generic, depending on the context.
+The term anthrōpos is most often generic, depending on the context.
 And in vv.
 1-6, the context says it is definitely generic.

 2..
 In v.
 1, Paul’s use of generic anthrōpos makes sense because the church is to pray for all peoples, not just church members.